Graphixa/WinForge/README.md

 - Windows 11 (Can be run on Windows 10 but Winget must be installed)
 - **Winget** must be installed to install applications using the script
+- Able to run powershell scripts on your system - use the following to enable running of scripts:
+  - ``set-executionpolicy bypass``

 ## Running the Script 💻

-To get started with Winforge, ensure that you are able to run Powershell scripts on your system:
+To get started with Winforge, e

 Open Powershell as administrator and run the following command:

-``set-executionpolicy bypass``

 You can execute the script remotely by running the following: